ridimasingh2007-stack/py_prac/README.md

 # py_prac
-For practicing and making python projects as a beginner
+For practicing and making Python projects as a beginner This is my Python practice repo.
+Update README with project info